rpionke/hotday2019_contperf_openshift/README.md

 * A GitHub Personal Access Token
 * OpenShift command line util (oc), and logged in to your cluster
 * Git
+* A Dynatrace Tenant - you will need the Dynatrace Tenant ID and a Dynatrace API Token to execute the setup script.

 ## Instructions:
 1. Execute the `~/forkGitHubRepositories.sh` script in your home directory.
 This script takes the name of the GitHub organization you have created earlier.